 1. Wander around the M Shed Museum

 See amazing film and photographs, listen to moving personal stories, encounter rare and quirky objects and add your own memories of Bristol through the interactive displays at the M Shed Museum.
 From prehistoric times to the present day, M Shed tells the story of the city and its unique place in the world.
-The museum currently has some interesting exhibitions for Black History Month, as well as the Wildlife Photographer of the Year 2020 exhibition coming soon.
+The museum currently has some interesting exhibitions including the Wildlife Photographer of the Year 2021 exhibition.
 Plus, it’s free to visit!

 2. Enjoy a refreshing pint of craft brew